 Are you passionate about criminal justice issues?
 Invested in social, racial, and economic justice?
 Do you have knowledge about or lived experience with the justice system?
 Have you supported a loved one during reentry or completed your own reentry journey and now want to support others coming home?

 If you answered YES to any of these questions, MENTOR is looking for volunteers like you!

-MENTOR, designed by Judge Michael Erdos and Judge Lisa Rau, is a court-based reentry program unlike any other.
+MENTOR, run by Judge Michael Erdos and Judge Kai Scott, is a court-based reentry program unlike any other.
 The program pairs individuals aged 18-30 who are serving county probation sentences for nonviolent felony offenses with volunteer mentors from the Philadelphia community, plus provides case management and referrals to a network of community-based partners.
 Participation in MENTOR is totally voluntary.
 Participants have 12-18 months to earn the requisite 12 months’ credit to graduate, and graduating participants receive a substantial reduction in their remaining probation term.